MicrosoftDocs/CloudAppSecurityDocs/CloudAppSecurityDocs/log-collector-advanced-management.md

 ## Move the log collector to an accessible host

 In regulated environments, access to Docker Hubs where the log collector image is hosted may be blocked.
-This prevents Cloud App Security from importing the data from the log collector and can be resolved my moving the log collector image to an accessible host.
+This prevents Defender for Cloud Apps from importing the data from the log collector and can be resolved my moving the log collector image to an accessible host.

 Use these steps to download the log collector image using a computer that has access to Docker Hub and import it to your destination host.